 The American Registry for Diagnostic Medical Sonography (ARDMS) does offer designations in adult echocardiography, fetal echocardiography and pediatric echocardiography.
 It also offers a Vascular Technology (VT) designation.
 In addition, CCI (Cardiovascular Credentialing International) administers the Certified Cardiographic Technician credential for individuals working stress testing, Holter monitoring, and EKG.

-Echocardiography technician certificate programs cover relevant matters such as heart monitoring and examination, safety protocols and sanitization, instrumentation operation and patient communication.
+Echocardiography technician certificate programs teach students to capture pictures of patients' hearts and cardiovascular systems.
+Topics of study include heart monitoring and examination, safety protocols and sanitation, instrumentation operation and patient communication.